hmuchalski/128a/syllabus-CHEM-129B/syllabus-lab-129B.md

 - **Canvas:** The central repository for all course materials and information is our [Canvas site][cnvs] which will be the main repository for assignments, grades, and links to materials/resources.
 - **Document scanning tool**: Most documents you will turn in for feedback and grading will be submitted electronically but prepared on paper.
 A smartphone with a scanning app can be used to convert paper documents into PDFs.
 There are number of free options available for both iOS and Android.
 Find one that you like and learn how to use it.
 - **Personal computer:** You will need a x86 class personal computer[^1] that can run standalone desktop applications.
 Mobile devices can be used but they are inferior or incompatible with software we will use.
-- **Zoom:** Virtual meetings (if any) will be held via Zoom.
-Links and passwords to zoom meetings will be published on Canvas.

 [^1]: Chromebooks and iPads are a powerful devices but are not x86-class computers.
 They can't run ChemDraw or MestReNova software (at least not yet).